QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 <img src="images/dl/piximi_channels.png" height="180px" />
 ```

+- Some of the cells have already been labeled, what color represents the eGFP signal?

-- Use human-in-the-loop classification to train a high-performing 3 class classifier.
+- Use human-in-the-loop classification (same procedure as in the previous exercise) to train a high-performing 3 class classifier.
 How high can you get the evaluation metrics?
 How many rounds and how many corrected classifications does it take you to get there?

 ## **Bonus Exercise: Use Fiji’s Noise2Void Plugin**